Published · Updated ·

 Our Top Pick: UndetectedGPT

-Here's the thing: UndetectedGPT costs $19.99/month for the Starter plan (with a free tier to test first).
-Yes, that's more than Grammarly Pro at $12/month (annual).
-But Grammarly's humanizer can't bypass detectors at all.
-UndetectedGPT makes AI text pass detectors with a 96% bypass rate.
+Here's the thing: UndetectedGPT costs $19.99/month for the Plus plan (with a free tier to test first).
+That's actually less than Grammarly Pro at $30/month.
+And Grammarly's humanizer can't bypass detectors at all.
+UndetectedGPT makes AI text pass detectors with a 96.2% bypass rate.
 Only one of those matters when your professor runs your essay through Turnitin.

-Bypass rate: 96% vs Grammarly's ~8%.
+Bypass rate: 96.2% vs Grammarly's ~8%.
 That's not a comparison.
 It's a different sport.
 Against Turnitin, UndetectedGPT consistently scored under 5% AI detection.
-Against Originality.ai (which scored 76% on the Scribbr independent test, making it the toughest publicly benchmarked detector), under 4%.
+Against Originality.ai (one of the toughest detectors in independent benchmarks), under 4%.
 Against GPTZero, clean passes on strict mode.
 Grammarly's humanizer failed all three, despite producing output that sounded great.

 The tool also offers multiple humanization modes tailored to different use cases: academic, blog, general.
 You're not stuck with a one-size-fits-all button.
 Need Turnitin-proof academic writing?
 There's a mode for that.
 Light cleanup for a LinkedIn post?
 Dial it down.

-You're getting the highest bypass rate on the market (96%) with comparable output quality.
-Grammarly Pro is cheaper but can't bypass a single detector.
+You're getting the highest bypass rate on the market (96.2%) with comparable output quality, for less than Grammarly Pro's monthly price.
+And Grammarly can't bypass a single detector.
 That's the whole point.

 Pros